Darlington provincial park

 Keeping in mind the safety of the wildlife and other visitors to the park, it is advised to keep your pets on a leash at all times.
 You should see that your pet is not damaging the park’s vegetation.
 Your pets must not get in the way of the other park visitors.
 Pets are not allowed in the swimming region and the beach.

-Darlington Provincial Park provides an attractive stretch of golden beach, ideal for swimming, by Lake Ontario.
+Darlington Provincial Park provides an attractive stretch of golden beach by Lake Ontario, ideal for swimming.

 Lifeguards are not present, so kids you must oversee your kids.
 Pets are prohibited from the beach.